mcarruthers/LCNAF-Named-Entity-Reconciliation/README.md

 LCNAF-Named-Entity-Reconciliation
 =================================

-Using Google Refine and stable, publicly available APIs, the process automatically searches the Virtual International Authority File (VIAF) for matches to personal and corporate names, looks for a Library of Congress source authority record in the matching VIAF cluster, and extracts the authorized heading.
-The end result is a dataset, exportable from Google Refine, with the corresponding authorized LCNAF heading paired with the original name heading, along with a link to the authority record on id.loc.gov
+Using OpenRefine and stable, publicly available APIs, the process automatically searches the Virtual International Authority File (VIAF) for matches to personal and corporate names, looks for a Library of Congress source authority record in the matching VIAF cluster, and extracts the authorized heading.
+The end result is a dataset, exportable from OpenRefine, with the corresponding authorized LCNAF heading paired with the original name heading, along with a link to the authority record on id.loc.gov

 Instructions:
 To use this process, please have OpenRefine installed.
 This can be downloaded here: http://openrefine.org/download.html